amirhnajafiz/graphhub/app/docs/System Security/6_policies.md

 There are limitations for DAC:

-- _Trojan Horse_ problem: assumes that users authorize all actions of their processes, but what if the process does not follow it?
+- _Trojan Horse_ problem: DAC assumes that users authorize all actions of their processes, but what if the process does not follow it?
+Or, users cannot fully authorize their processes because of their complexity?
-- Provides no protection if a resource owner did not bother to set the ACL properly
+- DAC provides no protection if a resource owner did not bother to set the ACL properly.

-To overcome these problems, MAC moves the responsibility to a central point, typically the system administrator.
+To overcome these problems, MAC moves the responsibility to a central point, typically the __system administrator__.

-### Multi-Level security (MSL)
+### Multi-Level Security (MSL)

 Access control policies do not provide any way to control the manner in which information is used.
 Once an entity is given access to some data, it can use this information in any way.
-MLS policies control information flow, and hence control how information is used.
+MLS policies control __information flow__, and hence control how information is used.

 #### Confidentiality Policies